 Property tax

-Some homeowners in Thailand must pay their local municipality’s annual Land and Building Tax.
-Tax rates range from 0.15–3% of the property’s ‘appraised value,’ updated yearly.
+Some homeowners in Thailand are required to pay their local municipality’s annual Land and Building Tax.
+Tax rates range from 0.15–3% of the property’s ‘appraised value,’ updated annually.

 A property owned as a primary residence is exempt from tax if the land and property value is less than ฿50 million or ฿10 million when the owner owns the building but not the land.
 Tax relief is also available for the first three years of ownership.